 Book about Functional Behavioral Assessment for PBIS Schools

 In 2012, Dr. Filter published a book with Dr. MIchelle Alvarez, a school social worker, to promote a functional behavioral assessment approach to supporting student behaviors in schools.
 Please follow this link for more information and resources, including forms that are freely available for download.

 In order for schools to implement PBIS with fidelity, it is important to gain the support of 80% of staff in a school.
 The research team has developed a survey for schools that want to evaluate staff commitment to implement PBIS called the PBIS Action and Commitment Tool (PBIS-ACT).
 We are happy to work with schools to complete a free online survey of their staff.
 After a survey is completed, we will provide a free 10-page report summarizing the results of the survey.
-We launched the survey in fall of 2015 without any formal advertising and have since worked with about two dozen schools in Minnesota and Connecticut.
+We launched the survey in fall of 2015 without any formal advertising and have since worked with over fifty schools in MN, CT, NV, CA, TN, NC, and PA.
 When staff complete the survey, they have the option of sharing the anonymous data with us to facilitate our continued study of staff commitment.

 Here are some materials for schools interested in surveying their staff to learn about staff commitment to implement PBIS:

 - Example report shared with schools after completing the PBIS-ACT